afrihost/BaseCommandBundle/README.md

 The logging system has the ability to use several handlers.
 More handlers will be added soon, you're also welcome to add your own and send us a PR.
 Each handler has the potential of being enabled/disabled.
 Handlers are all enabled by default at this stage.
 Handlers generally havae line formatting.
 The `line_format` entry states how this format looks like, and can be overwritten in the config.yml file.
-The default logger has a file extension, specified by `file_extention` and is defaulted, but can again be overwritten in config.yml.
+The default logger has a file extension, specified by `file_extension` and is defaulted, but can again be overwritten in config.yml.

 ## Basic Usage
 Instead of extending `ContainerAwareCommand` like this: